josephrexme/josephrex.me/content/life/reading-list.md

 type: life
 permalink: /reading-list/
 ---
-Here's a list of books I've read and will be reading:
+Here's a list of books I've read and will be reading.
+The read ones are crossed.
+For more details on my reading journey, [follow me on goodreads][15]

 - Embodiment of Grace - Grace Festus
 - Pride and Prejudice - Jane Austen